 Regarding to the results, you shouldn't expect perfection, expect the unexpected!
 It's hard to imagine the quality of the pictures this camera comes out: you will get a quality that has nothing to do with toy cameras.
 Hues will always be vivid, and bright greens and deep blues will take over your photographs.
 The conquer is guaranteed from the very first roll film.

-The Lomo Smena 8m is a classic mid-80s icon dug deep from LOMO factory.
-Its 3-element glass Triplet lens yields eye-popping colour and contrast, and its manual settings gives you full control over your images.
-Get your hands on this piece of photographic history here.
+The Smena 8m is a classic mid-80s icon dug deep from LOMO factory.
+Its 3-element glass Triplet lens yields eye-popping color and contrast, and its manual settings give you full control over your images.
+Check out more Smena 8M-taken shots in the Community Galllery.